-Fisheries officers are employed to protect our fisheries and promote responsible fishing.
+Fisheries officers are employed to protect our fisheries and promote responsible fishing and boating.
 One of their roles is to ensure compliance with fishing regulations.

 These regulations are in place to ensure our fisheries resources are sustainable and shared by the Victorian fishing community.